 The article focuses on a particular court case as a vehicle to explore issues of interpretation in law enforcement settings.
 It looks at issues surrounding communication of the Miranda warning, qualifications of interpreters, determining when a CDI is required, interpreter roles and accountability, and the benefits of preserving a visual record of police, deaf suspect, and interpreter interactions.

 Quigley, S. P., & J. P. Youngs (1965).
 Interpreting for Deaf People (pp. 41).
 Washington, DC: U.S. Department of Health, Education, and Welfare.
+This work contains a reference to Deaf individuals serving in the intermediary interpreting role.

 Reed, S. (2003).
 Development of training for Deaf Interpreters to work with deaf visually impaired people.
 In 13th DbI World Conference on Deafblindness Conference Proceedings, August 5-10, 2003, Mississauga, Ontario, Canada.
 Canadian Deafblind and Rubella Association: 2003, 7.
+This workshop presentation given at the 13th DbI World Conference on Deaf-Blindness described the use of Deaf interpreters to work with individuals who are Deaf-Blind.

 Registry of Interpreters for the Deaf Professional Standards Committee.
 (1997).
 Standard practice paper: Use of a Certified Deaf Interpreter.
 Retrieved August 26, 2014.